Knight Rider (1982 TV series): On March 8, 2016, it was announced that Mill Creek Entertainment had acquired the rights to the series in Region 1; they subsequently re-released the first two seasons on DVD on May 3, 2016. On October 4, 2016, Mill Creek re-released Knight Rider - The Complete Series on DVD in Region 1.Blu-ray releases

 In Japan, NBCUniversal Entertainment Japan—a subsidiary of NBCUniversal—released a Blu-ray box set containing all four seasons, replicas, props, and memorabilia under the title ナイトライダー コンプリート ブルーレイBOX (Knight Rider: The Complete Series).
 The set is limited to Region Code A, which includes the U.S. It was released on November 27, 2014.

 In North America, Mill Creek Entertainment released the complete series on Blu-ray in Region 1 on October 4, 2016.

-On December 30, 2022, German company Turbine worked with Universal to put together Knight Rider: The 40th Anniversary Edition Blu-Ray Collection.
+On December 30, 2022, the German company Turbine Medien worked with Universal to put together Knight Rider: The 40th Anniversary Edition Blu-Ray Collection.
 This set is a restored uncut version with the original music when it first aired on NBC.
-The series is on 20 discs with 3 bonus discs and includes bonus features about the series, and the Knight Rider 2000 and Knight Rider 2010 movies in SD.
-Also in SD is all 22 episodes of the series Team Knight Rider.
-The discs are in English & German Audio and also have English and German with subtitles.
-The discs are A/B/C (Region Free) and will play in all Blu-ray players.
-The set comes with 2 two-sided Knight Rider posters, some collectors post cards of the cast, copies of Michael Knight's ID Cards, and driver's licenses from the series, 2 stickers and thick episode guide book mostly in German.
-This is a limited edition set with only 3,939 copies made.
+The series is on twenty discs, with three bonus discs, and includes bonus features about the series and the Knight Rider 2000 and Knight Rider 2010 movies in SD.
+Also in SD are all 22 episodes of the series Team Knight Rider.
+This set was a limited edition.
+Only 3,939 copies were made.

+On November 10, 2023, Turbine Medien made a smaller release called Knight Rider: The Special Edition Set, which includes the first twenty uncut episode Blu-ray discs and the first bonus discs with the interviews.

+Universal is to release Knight Rider on 4K Ultra HD Blu-ray in Fall 2025.

 Digital streaming

-The series' first season was available on Hulu.
-It is available for streaming on Netflix and Peacock, and can be purchased on Prime Video and Vudu.
+As of June 17, 2025, the series is available in the United States for free on the ad-supported The Roku Channel, and is available for purchase on Amazon Prime Video, Apple TV+, and Fandango at Home.